The following Terms and Conditions shall govern all Business Accounts of HSBC

 - 2.7 Cheques deposited up to the cut-off time specified at each branch of the Bank shall be taken for clearing on the same day.
-Cheques deposited after the cut-off time shall be taken for clearing on the next working day.
+Cheques deposited after the cut-off time shall be taken for clearing on the next Business Day.

 - 2.8 In the event of the Bank crediting the Account by error, the Bank shall be entitled at any stage to reverse the said entry and debit the Account and/or to claim the said amount from the Account Holder.

-- 2.9 The Bank may at its sole discretion require information pertaining to the source of wealth and/or source of funds of the account holder including verification of the said information which the Account Holder will be obliged to provide to the Bank.
+- 2.9 The Bank may require information pertaining to the source of wealth and/or source of funds of the Account Holder including verification of the said information which the Account Holder will be obliged to provide to the Bank.

 - 3.1 On request, the Account Holder/s, where the Account is a Rupee Current Account, shall be supplied with a cheque book/s printed with Magnetic Ink Character Recognition.
-The Account Holder shall be charged for the cheque books, which includes the government stamp duty prevalent and the cost of printing of the cheque books as specified in the Bank’s Tariff of Charges.
+The Account Holder shall be charged for the cheque books, which includes the government stamp duty prevalent (if any) and the cost of printing of the cheque books as specified in the Bank’s Tariff of Charges.

 - 3.2 The Bank shall upon receipt of all cheque book application requests, deliver the required cheque book to the Account Holder by post, to the address recorded by the Bank.
 The Bank assumes no responsibilities for any delay or loss incurred by any mode of forwarding.